forfudan/MojoMiji/src/docs/basic/types.md

 ## Boolean

-The boolean type is a simple data type that can only have two possible values: true and false (or, yes and no, 1 and 0...).
+The boolean type is a simple data type that can only have two possible states: true and false (or, yes and no, 1 and 0...).
+These two states are mutually exclusive and exhaustive, meaning that a boolean value can only be either true or false, and there are no other possible values.

-In Python, the boolean type is represented by the `bool` type and there are two possible values: `true` and `false`.

-The mojo's boolean type is similar to Python's boolean type.
-There are two nuances that you should be aware of:

-1. In Mojo, the boolean type is renamed as `Bool` with the first letter is capitalized.
-1. In Mojo, the values of the boolean type are `True` and `False`, with the first letter capitalized.
+The mojo's boolean type is renamed as `Bool`.
+The two states are `True` and `False`.
+It is comparable to the `bool` type in Python, but with the first letter capitalized.

+The `Bool` type is saved as a single byte in the memory.

 ::: tip Bool and Int